johanakerman/johanakerman/README.md

 - 👋 Hi, I’m @johanakerman
 - 👀 I’m interested in applied physics, spintronics, unconventional computing, entrepreneurship.
-- 🌱 I’m currently learning Julia.
+- 🌱 I’m currently learning Julia and Python using Visual Studio Code.
 - 💞️ I’m looking to collaborate on oscillator based computing.
 - 📫 How to reach me ...
 You can find me at University of Gothenburg.